RobbinLawDMIT2018/dotnet-demos/dotnet6/dd-westwind/docs/specs/bb-webclasslib.md

 dotnet sln "solution.sln" add webclasslib\webclasslib.csproj
 ```

-To ensure that your web application works, build and run your project.
+To ensure that our web application works, build and run the project.

 ```csharp
 # From the src/ folder